 There is no faster way for a product manager to lose credibility than having a Kanban board being disorganized because everyone can be a maker.

-Ensure that you assign all the necessary cards to the correct parties, and then turn off permission for messing with the rest of the Kanban.
+Ensure that you assign all the necessary cards to the correct parties.
+Then, turn off permission for messing with the rest of the kanban.

-Communicate and discuss the purpose and goals of the Kanban as well because if people don’t see the value, they are less likely to use it.
+Communicate and discuss the purpose and goals of the kanban because if people don’t see the value, they are less likely to use it.

 Nourish a Feedback-friendly Atmosphere